DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-3-ect-related-early-career-framework-strands.md

 5.1 Pupils are likely to learn at different rates and to require different levels and types of support from teachers to succeed.

-5.2 Seeking to understand pupils’ differences, including their different levels of prior knowledge and potential barriers to learning, is an essential part of teaching.
+5.2 Seeking to understand pupils' differences, including their different levels of prior knowledge and potential barriers to learning, is an essential part of teaching.

 5.3 Adapting teaching in a responsive way, including by providing targeted support to pupils who are struggling, is likely to increase pupil success.